daveho/t5740router/shorewall.md

 * Which ethernet port connects to the local network
 * What address block should be allocated for hosts on the internal network

-Here's the thing: *no one seems to use the params file*.
+Here's the thing, though: *no one seems to use the params file*.
 The Shorewall example configurations don't use it.
 The Arch Linux wiki example configuration doesn't use it.
 Everyone seems to be happy modifying details in each individual configuration file in a way that is both redundant and error-prone.

 In my configuration, I have set things up so that `params` is the only file that really needs to be modified to have a working configuration.
 See *My configuration* below for details.